 Welcome to Arc Digital.

-The pluralism part means we are committed to publishing a variety of perspectives.
+The “pluralism” part of responsible intellectual pluralism means we are committed to publishing a variety of perspectives.
 Ours is a platform for omnidirectional opinion.
 That’s a non-negotiable for us.
 But the responsible part means we set certain editorial parameters so that our pages don’t turn into a bad-faith free-for-all.

 Our media landscape is suffused with echo chambers.
 But the way out isn’t to become intellectually indiscriminate.
 The answer isn’t to journalistically operate under the assumption that every view is equally valid.